 Immigration: China to Islam to Westminster

-We already have seen how the art of paper-making had its roots in East Asia and spread to the civilization of Islam before arriving in Europe .
-The free movement of people across borders'immigration'enabled the rapid spread of the new technology, and the story of William Caxton (ca. 1422-1492) illustrates perfectly the spread of printing and ideas from one country to another.
+We already have seen how the art of paper-making had its roots in East Asia and spread to the civilization of Islam before arriving in Europe.
+The free movement of people across borders--immigration--enabled the rapid spread of the new technology, and the story of William Caxton (ca. 1422-1492) illustrates perfectly the spread of printing and ideas from one country to another.
 Caxton is famous because he printed the first book in the English language and introduced the printing press to England .
 Nonetheless, he spent much of his life abroad.
 By the year 1446, he was living in Bruges ( Belgium ).
-There he printed the first book in English in about 1474'the Recuyell (compilation) of the Historyes of Troye, which was his own translation of a French courtly romance.
-He completed this translation while living in K'ln ( Germany ), and he probably learned the art of printing from Ulrich Zell, a priest from Mainz ( Germany ).
-He moved back to England in 1475 and set up a print shop near Westminster Abbey, where he published the first book printed on English soil, Dictes and Sayings of the Philosophers.
-It was based on a work that originally was written in Egypt by Mubashshir ibn F'tik in the 11th century.
+There he printed the first book in English in about 1473/1474--the Recuyell (compilation) of the Historyes of Troye, which was his own translation of a French courtly romance.
+He completed this translation while living in Koln ( Germany ), and he probably learned the art of printing from Ulrich Zell, a priest from Mainz ( Germany ).
+He moved back to England in 1475 or early 1476, and he set up a print shop near Westminster Abbey.
+There he published the first books printed on English soil.
+Among these were Chaucer's Canterbury Tales (1476) and the Dictes and Sayings of the Philosophers (1477).
+The latter was based on a work that originally was written in Egypt by Mubashshir ibn F'tik in the 11th century.
 The original was translated from Arabic into Spanish, then Latin, and finally French before being translated into English.
 For those who suffer from the current xenophobic infatuation with impermeable borders and immigration restrictions, the story of printing offers a powerful and much-needed antidote.

 Special Interests Oppose Innovation